 - Click “Select” on the thumbnail of each upload you’d like to delete

 - Click the trash icon in the top right corner of the page

 - You can confirm that each upload is being deleted by checking Site Activity in the top right of the sidebar

 Configuring the Media Library

-The upload path where media uploads should be saved, relative to the root of your repository.
+The directory where media uploads should be saved, relative to the root of your repository.